mptcloud/gettingcleaningdata-courseraproject/README.md

 ### Files in this repository:

- * `tidyData.txt`:  The cleaned and simplified data set produced in R. If this file does not exist, it is created by the R script `gettingcleaningproject.R`.
+ * `tidyData.txt`:  The cleaned and simplified data set produced in R. If this file does not exist, it is created by the R script `run_analysis.R`.
 Readers wishing to view this data set can do so by using the following appropriate command in R:

  > tidyData <- read.table("tidyData.txt", header = TRUE)